industry

 |---|---|

-| Target newly registered businesses | They need bookkeeping from day one |
+| Target growing local businesses | They need bookkeeping as they grow |

 | Focus on specific industries | Specialization accelerates client acquisition |